 Climate-related metrics provided by Mercer have been sourced from MSCI using issuer data provided by the investment managers.

 Scope of emissions

-Only Scope 1 and 2 emissions data has been included in this report.
-This means that for some companies the assessment of their carbon footprint could be considered an understatement.
-Scope 1 and 2 emissions are as defined by the GHG protocol.
+Scope 1, 2 and 3 emissions data has been included in this report.
+Scope 1, 2 and 3 emissions are as defined by the GHG protocol.